 We use a the term "back yard breeder" to describe someone who just sells kittens primarily for money and is not trying to improve the breed.
 Rarer are commercial breeders which are even worse.
 This is an expensive hobby.
 When done well a good breeder losses money.

 - Never ever buy a kitten less than 12 weeks old.
 It is not in the kitten's best interest.
 Unlike puppies, kittens need the time to be well socialized by mom and siblings.
-They are much more confident and physically robust at 12 weeks.
+They are much more confident and ready to go to a new home as well as more physically robust at 12 weeks.
 Its like the difference in a 9 or 10 year old child vs. a 12 year old child.
 Also they should have at least 2 vaccines with one at 12 weeks.
 The 12 weeks minimum age for placing kittens is supported by studies from vet schools like Cornel.
 For example, studies have shown kittens rehomed younger than 12 weeks have a much higher incidence of obsessive-compulsive disorders (OCDs) like wool sucking.
-There is no positive for the kitten in selling it younger than 12 weeks and only negatives in doing so.
+There is no beneifit for the kitten in being placed younger than 12 weeks - only negatives.
 No reputable breeder sells less than 12 weeks.

 - If you go to a breeder's home and things don't feel right - don't buy a kitten.
 Don't buy a kitten because you want to save it from a bad breeder.
 If you are uncomfortable in any way, get out without purchasing a kitten.
 Listen to your instincts.
 Even if there is nothing wrong with the kitten or breeder, if you feel negative it will affect how you view the kitten.
 You will be looking for some thing that may not exist.
 You need to feel positive about the situation.